 Time: 30 minutes return

 From Sundial car park, follow the wide sandy track through high tussock grasses and stone boulders to the Lakeview Lookout.
-Enjoy uninterrupted views across to the Mt William (Duwil) Range and Lake Bellfield.
+Enjoy uninterrupted views across to the Mt William (Duwul) Range and Lake Bellfield.
 Return to the carpark by following the loop track to the intersection of the Pinnacle Track.
 Here, turn left back to the car park.
 The Lakeview Loop is a spectacular walk for viewing dazzling wildflower displays during spring.

 Distance: 1 km return